Jackdashton/flight-app/README.md

 * In the future, I would like to add more testing.

-* I would like to build out the backend and do a lot of the logic and filtering on the backend then create multiple endpoints, allowing the components in React to be purely for rendering the JSX.
+* I would like to build out the backend and do much of logic and filtering on the backend then create multiple endpoints, allowing the components in React to be purely for rendering the JSX.
 This would allow the code to be cleaner, and potentially facilitate conditional rendering.

-* I would pass the flightsArray as a prop to the components and negate the need to declare a new variable in each component.
+* I would pass the flightsArray as a prop to the components and eliminate the need to declare a new variable in each component.

 ## Key Learnings